 Flagler College receives Presidents’ Award for Academic Excellence

-Flagler College is one of 27 NCAA Division II member institutions to be honored as part of the Presidents’ Award for Academic Excellence for achieving a four-year Academic Success Rates of 90 percent or higher.
-This is the eighth year of the program.
+For the sixth consecutive year Flagler College is one of a record 42 NCAA Division II member institutions to be honored as part of the Presidents’ Award for Academic Excellence for achieving a four-year Academic Success Rate of 90 percent or higher.
+This is the 10th year of the program.

-Flagler remained the same from the previous two years with an ASR of 94 percent.
-Last year was Flagler's third year in the 90th percentile.
-Flagler is one of four schools in the state of Florida to receive the presidents' award and this is the second time in the last three years it has been in the top 10 in the nation.
-The St. Augustine-based school is the lone Peach Belt Conference member institution to receive this award.
+Flagler had an ASR of 92 percent.
+Last year was the College’s sixth year in the 90th percentile.
+Flagler is one of five schools in the state of Florida to receive the Presidents’ Award.
+Georgia College is the only other Peach Belt Conference member institution to receive the award.

-The Academic Success Rate is the percentage of student-athletes who graduate within six years of initial collegiate enrollment and includes virtually all Division II student-athletes, including transfers and those not receiving athletics scholarships.
+The Academic Success Rate is the percentage of student-athletes who graduate within six years of initial collegiate enrollment and includes virtually all Division II student-athletes.

-The Division II ASR captures about 48 percent more student-athletes than the federal graduation rate.
-Unlike the federal rate, the ASR counts non-scholarship student-athletes and those who transfer to a school after initial enrollment elsewhere, while removing student-athletes who leave school while academically eligible.
-The national ASR for the four cohorts of student-athletes who entered college from 2008 to 2011 is 73 percent, up 1 point from the previous four-year cohort (2007-10).
+Unlike the federal rate, the Division II ASR includes nearly 34,000 non-scholarship student-athletes and accounts for those who transfer to a Division II school after initial enrollment elsewhere, while removing student-athletes who leave school while academically eligible.
+The national ASR for the four cohorts of student-athletes who entered college from 2010 to 2013 is 74 percent.